mossberg/awd/vim_reference.md

 ##### Vundle

-[Vundle](https://github.com/gmarik/Vundle.vim) is a newer VIM plugin manager and is popular its direct integration with
-Github and similarity to a package manager, like `apt` on Ubuntu Linux, for example.
+[Vundle](https://github.com/gmarik/Vundle.vim) is a newer VIM plugin manager and is popular due to its direct integration with Github and similarity to a package manager, like `apt` on Ubuntu Linux, for example.
 With Vundle, URLs to plugins available from the internet, or local file paths to plugins are specified in your `.vimrc` and then easily